Academics

-The Department of Modern Languages and Literature in conjunction with the Department of Secondary Education offers a Master of Arts degree in education for French teachers (grades seven through 12).
+The Department of Global Languages, Literatures, and Cultures in conjunction with the Department of Secondary Education offers a Master of Arts degree in education for French teachers (grades seven through 12).
 The program provides students with an introduction to French/Francophone literature.

 The focus on language and culture fully prepares students for employment as foreign language teachers at the middle and high school levels.
 This program will not only support you to gain New York State Certification but will also provide you with both the analytical and practical skills to offer students the support needed to thrive holistically.
 Our graduates are hired by school districts locally and nationwide.
 The mission of the department is to prepare teachers for effective classroom practice of diverse students in urban settings.
 Our goal is the development of knowledgeable, skilled teacher candidates who are well versed in research, theory, and practice.

-The Department of Modern Languages and Literatures, in conjunction with the Department of Secondary Education, offers a Master of Arts degree in education for French teachers (grades 7–12).
+The Department of Global Languages, Literatures, and Cultures, in conjunction with the Department of Secondary Education, offers a Master of Arts degree in education for French teachers (grades 7–12).
 The New York State Education Department (NYSED) licenses graduates of registered teacher education programs who meet the state requirements for teachers.
 All students should consult with the Department of Secondary Education for current requirements.

 This program provides students with an introduction to the French/Francophone literature.
 At the same time, the focus on language and culture fully prepares students for employment as foreign language teachers at the middle and high school levels.

-Course work is divided between the Department of Modern Languages and Literatures and the Department of Secondary Education.
+Course work is divided between the Department of Global Languages, Literatures, and Cultures and the Department of Secondary Education.
 The courses required by the Department of Secondary Education vary depending on the entry qualifications of students.
 The profession of teacher education is licensed by the NYSED.
 Therefore, program requirements are subject to change.

 Applicants must offer at least 15 credits in advanced courses in French.
 Applicants must also offer (a) or (b):